-11. Using CLOB, NCLOB and BLOB Data
+11. Using CLOB, NCLOB, BLOB, and BFILE Data

 Oracle Database uses LOB data types to store long objects.
 The CLOB type is used for character data and the BLOB type is used for binary data.
 NCLOB can hold character data in the database’s alternative national character set.
-In node-oracledb, LOBs can be represented by instances of the Lob class or as Strings and Buffers.
+The BFILE type is used for referencing a file stored on the server operating system where Oracle Database is running, outside the database tablespace.
+The BFILE LOB type was introduced in node-oracledb 6.6.

 There are runnable LOB examples in the GitHub examples directory.